50 Ways to Leave Your Lover: Background

 Following his divorce from his first wife Peggy Harper, Simon opted to take a more humorous approach to document the event.
-He recorded the song at A&R Recording on 48th Street in New York City, a small studio "in the heart of Broadway's theater district, and built the song around percussion—"martial drums" in particular—in order to "avoid clutter".
+He recorded the song at A&R Recording on 48th Street in New York City, a small studio "in the heart of Broadway's theater district", and built the song around percussion—"martial drums" in particular—in order to "avoid clutter".
 Simon described the song as "just a fluke hit that I slipped into by accident".

 In 2023, Simon appeared on The Howard Stern Show and stated that he wrote the chorus lyrics while teaching his son Harper how to rhyme.

 Steve Gadd recalled that the drumbeat for "50 Ways to Leave Your Lover" was originally uniform across the verses and choruses, although at A&R Recording, both Simon and Phil Ramone asked Gadd to rework the verses with a different groove.
 In between takes, Gadd was quietly practicing drum patterns by placing particular emphasis on the hi-hat cymbal.
 Ramone overheard him practicing and asked him to incorporate these ideas into the verses, which was ultimately retained in the final mix.

-Although the song is called "50 Ways to Leave Your Lover", the song only references five unique methods.
+It has been jokingly pointed out that although the song's title is "50 Ways to Leave Your Lover", the lyics reference only five unique methods.

 Critical reception

-Contemporary reviews of "50 Ways to Leave Your Lover" were positive, with Billboard called it an "excellent song" that has "very clever lyrics" and an "easy to listen to melody."
+Contemporary reviews of "50 Ways to Leave Your Lover" were positive, with Billboard called it an "excellent song" that has "very clever lyrics" and an "easy to listen to melody".
 Cash Box said that it is "a clever, commercial song about the elasticity of love, how easy it is to pull away and equally easy to snap back with it."
-Record World said that the song "finds Simon aided by a crack team of session men and the unmistakable vocals of Phoebe Snow."
+Record World said that the song "finds Simon aided by a crack team of session men and the unmistakable vocals of Phoebe Snow".

 Entertainment Weekly thought that Simon "reached a conversational, graceful peak on '50 Ways to Leave Your Lover'".
 Spin was more critical of the song and listed it as one of the "50 Worst Songs By Otherwise Great Artists".